got-gutch/home_energy_system/trinity_solar_roof_checklist.md

 # Trinity Solar – Roof Compatibility & Coordination Checklist

 This checklist is prepared for your upcoming meetings with Trinity Solar.
-It now includes initial qualification criteria based on their requirements, along with detailed questions for roof and system readiness.
+It now includes initial qualification criteria based on their requirements, along with detailed questions for roof and system [...]

 ---